Meeting Room Public Policies

 - Groups must vacate the meeting room at least ten minutes before the building is closed.

-- Refreshments are not allowed in the main library meeting room.
+- Light refreshments only allowed in the main library meeting room.

 - To protect interior finishes, materials may not be attached to windows or walls.